The Price Tag of a Poor Diet Is a Lot Higher Than You Think

 Both undernutrition and over-nutrition have associated healthcare costs.
 Children suffering from undernutrition have increased chances of getting sick, particularly with diarrhea and respiratory infections.
 Over-nutrition can lead to non-communicable diseases such as type II diabetes, hypertension and cancer.
 Although the health effects may be slow to develop, they are long-lasting and can require years of medical attention.

 According to the study, although undernutrition is declining, over-nutrition is expected to become the largest social and economic burden in the region.
-That’s why the UN World Food Program is doing everything it can to make sure young kids get the right food at the right time.
+That’s why the U.N.
+World Food Programme is doing everything it can to make sure young kids get the right food at the right time.
 But we can’t do it alone.
 We need help from governments, the food industry and individuals like you.

 Learn more about the work we’re doing to save children from hunger here, and make your most generous gift today.